 The Tahoe 200 is the largest 200 mile race in the USA and second largest in the

-Tahoe Rim Trail and the Crystal Basin.
+national forest through the Sierra Nevada Mountains.
 The route occasionally detours off

 the TRT to explore aspen meadows, rock gardens of giants, small impossibly

 blue lakes, thick canopied forests, and long ridge lines with stunning views.

 Race Dates: Friday, August 10 - Tuesday, August 14, 2018

 The Bigfoot 200 traverses the Cascade Mountains and is the first point

 to point 200 mile trail race in the United States.
 The course traverses some of